IBM-Bluemix-Docs/sap-hana/hana-considerations.md

 Be aware that SAP HANA Scale-Out (multi node) environments are still under evaluation.
 In other words, a standby-node for SAP HANA is not a current option in an {{site.data.keyword.cloud_notm}} environment.

-For more information on high availability and disaster recovery, see [{site.data.keyword.cloud_notm} high-availability support](/docs/infrastructure/sap-hana/hana-ha.html#ha), and [Disaster recovery](/docs/infrastructure/sap-reference-architecture/sap-ra-recommendations.html#dr).
+For more information on high availability and disaster recovery, see [{{site.data.keyword.cloud_notm}} high-availability support](/docs/infrastructure/sap-hana?topic=sap-hana-ha#ha), and [Disaster recovery](/docs/infrastructure/sap-reference-architecture?topic=sap-reference-architecture-recommendations#dr).

 For more information on system replication, and network throughput and latency, see
   * [How To Perform System Replication for SAP HANA ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.sap.com/documents/2013/10/26c02b58-5a7c-0010-82c7-eda71af511fa.html){: new_window}